Below is the official list of the top 35 nominees for the 2016 International Gymnast Magazine Gymnast of the Year!

 My training schedule is 7:00 am to 11:00 Monday through Friday and 7:00 to 12:00 Saturdays.
 My favorite event is bars.
 My favorite skills are triple twist on floor; tuck stand turn on beam, and Shaposhnikova on bars.
 Doing triples makes me feel like I'm doing the impossible and I feel like I'm flying when I do a shaposh.

-I am Elizabeth Gantner and I am 12 years old from Indianapolis, Indiana.
+I am Elizabeth Gantner and I am 15 years old from Indianapolis, Indiana.
 I train at JPAC with my coaches, Dave Marus and Jaycie Phelps and I will be a first year Senior Elite in 2020.
 In 2019, I qualified junior Elite at the Biles Invitational placing second All Around and first on bars.
 I participated in Developmental camp at Flip Fest and the Junior Worlds Trials at EVO in Florida and then the American and US Classic.
 In 2018, I qualified to Level 10 JO Nationals where I placed on bars.
 I qualified Junior Elite at the Auburn Elite Qualifier placing first All Around and first on bars and beam.
 After an amazing level 8 season in 2016 which ended with 5 gold medals at the Region 5 championships, my coaches and I decided I would compete level 10 and try to qualify Hopes in 2017.
 Early in the year, I competed one meet at level 9 and achieved my elite compulsory score before competing my first level 10 meet at Metroplex in Texas.
 In February, I made my Hopes Optional score at the Brestyans Qualifier in Las Vegas.
 In my second ever level 10 all around meet in Orlando, I went 4 for 4 and qualified to the Nastia Liukin Cup with a 38.175.
 I followed that with another 38+ all around at our own JPAC Midwest Showdown.
 I had an amazing time at the Nastia Cup even though it wasn't my best meet.
 I went on to States, Regionals, and JO Nationals where I was State and Regional beam champion and finished third on beam at JO Nationals.
 I am thankful for all of the support from my family, my coaches and my teammates and look forward to my first year as a Senior Elite!

 Lauren was 3 years old when she started gymnastics, and quickly found her passion in gymnastics.
 During the 2008 Summer Olympics, she was glued to the TV, wearing a USA leotard, and singing the national anthem during Shawn Johnson's gold medal performance.
 Just a year later, she met Shawn at the 2009 Visa Championships.
 She began competing as a Level 4 just after she turned 6.
 She advanced through the JO levels each year.
 In 2013, she began attending the US Women's Team Developmental Camps at the Karolyi Ranch.
 She qualified as a HOPES elite in 2014, and attended the 2014 Secret Challenge in Chicago, where she earned 2nd place on beam.
 She continues to train for elite competitions, and hopes that someday she will wear the red, white and blue and compete for the United States in international competitions.
 When not in the gym or attending home school co-op with her friends, Lauren enjoys arts and crafts, pop music, hiking and biking outside and playing with her Bengal cat, Zeus, and Labradoodle puppy, Athena.